o3de/o3de.org/content/docs/atom-guide/materials/_index.md

 This section is a high-level guide for working with materials in Atom.

-For more technical details regarding Atom's material system, read the Developer Guide on [Material System](/docs/atom-guide/core-systems/materials/_index.md).
+For more technical details, see [Atom Developer Guide - Material System](/docs/atom-guide/core-systems/materials/_index.md).

 | Contents                        | Details |
 |--------------------------------------|---------|